fizzle77/JAFDTC/doc/Common_Elements.md

 Now that you are familiarity with JAFDTC, you should explore the airframe-specific [documentation](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#jafdtc-users-guide) for the airframes you want to use JAFDTC.
-This documentation builds on the common elements to describe specific capabilities of JAFDTC on a particular airframe.
+This documentation builds on the common elements outlined here to describe specific capabilities of JAFDTC on a particular airframe.